Spectral: Plot

-DARPA engineer Mark Clyne is sent to an American military airbase in Chișinău, to investigate the death of Delta Force operator Chris Davis, who is part of the US Special Forces led by General James Orland to support the Moldovan government against the insurgents in a civil war.
-The Special Forces soldiers fighting in Moldova are equipped with one of Clyne's creations, a line of hyperspectral imaging goggles, which captured an unknown entity that kills almost instantaneously.
-The signal intelligence ops wrote it off as interference, but Clyne believes the sightings to be legitimate, while CIA Case Officer Fran Madison believes the sightings to be local insurgency members wearing an advanced form of active camouflage technology.
-She has orders from her superiors to retrieve any sample of it.
+DARPA engineer Mark Clyne is sent to an American military airbase in Chișinău, to investigate the death of Delta Force operator Chris Davis, who is sent there as part of General James Orland's initiative to support the Moldovan government against anti-government insurgency in an ongoing civil war.
+The military forces involved are equipped with Clyne's latest invention, a line of hyperspectral imaging goggles, which picks up an unknown entity that is invisible to the naked eye and kills almost instantaneously.
+The signal intelligence ops initially wrote it off as interference, but Clyne believes the sightings to be legitimate, while CIA Case Officer Fran Madison believes the sightings to be local insurgency members wearing an advanced form of active camouflage technology and has orders from her superiors to retrieve any sample of it.

 Orland assigns Clyne and Madison to a Delta Force team led by Major Sessions on an extraction mission to locate their missing Utah team at Durlești.
-There they find Comstock, one of the few survivors of the team, hiding under a bathtub, before coming under attack by the invisible entities.
-The entities are impervious to small arms fire and explosives, and the group is forced to retreat, but their vehicles are flipped over by land mines, killing Comstock and forcing them to take shelter in an abandoned factory inhabited by another surviving Utah team member, Chen, and two Slovene siblings; Sari and Bogdan, whose father died surrounding it with iron filings to protect them from the entities, known locally as "Aratare".
+There they find Comstock, one of the few survivors of the team, hiding under a bathtub, when a group of entities — who are impervious to firearms and explosives — attack the group.
+However, as they retreat, their vehicles run over a landmine, killing Comstock and forcing them to take shelter in an abandoned factory inhabited by another surviving Utah team member, Chen, and two Slovene siblings; Sari and Bogdan.
+Their late father had surrounded the factory with iron filings to deter the entities, known locally as "Aratare", from entering the premises.

-Establishing radio contact with the airbase, the team set up a rendezvous for extraction and construct IED's and grenades laced with iron filings, using them when they must evacuate the factory on foot after entities bypass the surrounding filings.
-Reaching an alternate extraction point at an abandoned plaza, the group barely manages to escape, but many troops sent to cover the landing zone, including Bogdan, are killed.
+After establishing radio contact with the airbase, the team construct IEDs and grenades laced with iron filings and set out to an alternate extraction point on foot as the entities bypass the surrounding filings.
+Reaching an alternate extraction point at an abandoned plaza, the group barely manages to escape, but not before Bogdan loses his life to the entities.